TurkuNLP/csc-guide/puhti_quick_start.md

 In the Slurm script, the _partition_ on which a job is to be executed needs to be specified.
 The partitions can be found [here](https://docs.csc.fi/computing/running/batch-job-partitions/).
 The duration of the queue can depend on the partition, the remaining BUs in the project used, the resources asked for, etc.

 To submit a job, use `sbatch <slurm_script.sh>`.
 To view the status of your submitted and running jobs, use `squeue -u <username>`.
 To display the accounting data for your submitted, running, and finished jobs, use `sacct`.
+By default, `sacct` prints out all the jobs that finish/have not finish on the day since midnight.
+To change the default, please refer to its manual by `man sacct`.

 More information on job submission can be found [here](https://docs.csc.fi/computing/running/getting-started/).